Phuket Covid 19: Phuket marks 69 new COVID cases, no new deaths

 The report marked 11 people infected with COVID-19 in other provinces before entering Phuket, 35 returning from other countries and testing positive, and 42 COVID patients brought back to Phuket under the “Bring Phuket people home” policy since Apr 3.

-The report also marked 238 Phuket Sandbox arrivals who have tested positive for the virus after landing on the island since the Sandbox scheme began on July 1, and 15 Test & Go tourists who have tested positive after the entry scheme began on Nov 1.
+The report also marked 242 Phuket Sandbox arrivals who have tested positive for the virus after landing on the island since July 1, and 15 Test & Go tourists who have tested positive since Nov 1.

-The report recorded four people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), but the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island rose by 30, from 123 to 153.
+The report recorded eight people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), but the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island rose by 11, from 153 to 164.

 The report did not confirm how many people who tested positive by ATKs were confirmed infected by RT-PCR tests or how many people had been released from ATK detention at ‘COVID-19 Care Centers’ and allowed to go home.

-A further 165 people who tested positive for COVID-19 were at ‘hospitels’ (zero change), and 120 were designated to recover in “Community Isolation“ (zero change), which includes self-quarantining at home.
+A further 154 people who tested positive for COVID-19 were at ‘hospitels’ (-11), and 161 were designated to recover in “Community Isolation“ (-41), which includes self-quarantining at home.

 Be the first to comment.